YakivGalkin/flutterbase-taxi/README.md

 ### Web

-Please use CORS proxy for the Google Places / Direction REST API calls.
+Please use any CORS proxy for the Google Places / Direction REST API calls.

 ## Real life taxi app